 Implementation is rooted in our operating companies within our three regions: The Americas; Europe; Asia, Africa, Middle East and Turkey (AMET) and Russia, Ukraine and Belarus (RUB).

 Our Unilever Sustainable Living Plan Steering Team supports the Unilever Leadership Executive.
-A wide range of functions is represented on the Steering Team including the leaders of our categories, R&D, procurement, marketing and customer development.
+A wide range of functions is represented on the Steering Team including the Presidents of our Categories, R&D, procurement, marketing, legal, finance, external affairs and customer development.
 This team of senior leaders meets quarterly and is chaired by Unilever Leadership Executive member, Keith Weed.

 Governance of our conduct as a responsible corporate citizen is provided by our Board's Corporate Responsibility Committee.